serjG901/rainbow/README.md

 # rainbow
-ReinbowMemory - game for WATCH (like samsung watch 4 classic)
+RainbowMemory - game for WATCH (like samsung watch 4 classic)